Recover RAID Data

 The step-by-step recovery wizard will make the process simple, clear and efficient.

-To start download RAID Recovery:
+To start download RAID Recovery and begin recovery process:

 RAID Wizard will be automatically loaded.
 You may add additional disks image by clicks "Drives" - "Mount Image" or skip that step: